ovh/docs/pages/account/billing/how_to_cancel_services/guide.en-gb.md

 ## What happens when an OVHcloud service is cancelled? <a name="consequences"></a>

-When an OVHcloud service is "cancelled", it will be interrupted **permanently** when the current subscription ends (with an exception, however, for [domain names](#domain)).
+When an OVHcloud service is cancelled, it will be interrupted **permanently** when the current subscription ends (with an exception, however, for [domain names](#domain)).
 You can cancel your service or [stop a cancellation request](#cancel) up to 24 hours before the subscription end date.

-If this is an email solution, a server or web hosting plan, all of the data concerned will be deleted **without any possibility of recovery**.
+If this is an email solution, a server or Web Hosting plan, all of the data concerned will be deleted **without any possibility of recovery**.

 If it is a domain name or a telephone number, it will be recirculated and therefore might be **ordered by other customers**.

 This means that, before any termination, you must be **certain** that:

-- the operation will affect a service you no longer want to use;
+- The operation will only affect a service you no longer want to use.
-- you have a *functional* solution to replace it, if necessary;
+- You have a *functional* solution to replace it, if necessary.
-- you have backed up all of the data concerned, if required.
+- You have backed up all of the data concerned, if required.

 ## How do I cancel my subscription? <a name="terminate"></a>